Uber is one of the most prominent platform businesses.

 Channels for the initial awareness and customer acquisition can be:

-- Campaigns: free vouchers when Uber enters a new cities (e.g. haded out at public transport stations or simply through discounts in the App)
+- Campaigns: free vouchers when Uber enters a new city (e.g. handed out at public transport stations or simply through discounts in the App)

-- App stores (iOS, Android) – through high ratings, ads and being featured
+- App stores (iOS, Android) – through high ratings, ads and being feature.

 Channels for the daily transactions:

-- Webpages allow for sign-up and address the biggest obstacles to joining (the process of joining itself, how it works, any safety concerns and the collaboration with cities/communities – see above)
+- Their webpage allow for sign-up and address the biggest obstacles to joining (the process of joining, how it works, any safety concerns and the collaboration with cities/communities – see above)